Works that can be carried out through permitted development

 Works around your home

-Build a shed, garage or greenhouse
+Build a shed, garage or greenhouse at your house

-Most ancillary buildings do not need planning permission, but you should still check to make sure the one you want to build meets the rules for permitted development.
+These types of buidlings usually do not need planning permission, but you should still check to make sure the one you want to build meets the rules for permitted development.

 This could include garden works, free-standing solar panels, a flagpole, a swimming pool or an oil tank.

-Most installations like this buildings do not need planning permission, but you should still check to make sure what you want to build meets the rules for permitted development.
+Most installations like this do not need planning permission, but you should still check to make sure what you want to build meets the rules for permitted development.

 Lay a hard surface outside your house